mattmartinez/eyepee/README.md

 # EYEPEE (IP) and EYEPEE ERC20 Scanner
 ---
-http://eyepee.lol/ip ~ **reports back with simply your IP**

-http://eyepee.lol/scanner ~ **This app is scanner that keeps track of newly created ERC20 tokens on the Ethereum blockchain.**
+http://eyepee.lol  **This app is scanner that keeps track of newly created ERC20 tokens on the Ethereum blockchain.**

 - It continuously checks for new blocks and scans the transactions within those blocks.
 - When it detects a contract creation transaction, it retrieves the contract address and the address of the contract creator.